-Seventeen years after 9/11, the Long War still lacks a coherent definition.
-Defeating Islamist totalitarianism in all its forms and factions requires a three-pronged approach that incorporates rather than rejects the key elements of past approaches, supplemented by a solid ideological dimension.
-Hard power is still crucial, including such measures as destroying Salafi Jihadist forces, maintaining all options to prevent Iran from acquiring nuclear weapons, and re-evaluating the concept of a Western “alliance” with avid supporters of the Muslim Brotherhood such as Turkey and Qatar.
-At the same time, it is also useful to deny Islamists the leverage of social and economic ills on which they thrive.
-A third component of the necessary grand strategy is to conduct an aggressive war of ideas that would de-legitimize the Islamists in Islamic terms, as President Sisi of Egypt has been doing since 2015.
-With its established record of effective security measures, Israel can play a useful but discreet role by extending its hand to moderate Muslims in the region and beyond, while taking a firm stance against the totalitarian perversion of Islam.
+Defeating Islamist totalitarianism requires a three-pronged approach: Hard power (destroying Salafi Jihadist forces, preventing Iran from acquiring nuclear weapons, and undercutting avid supporters of the Muslim Brotherhood such as Turkey and Qatar); Social and economic leverage; Conduct of an aggressive war of ideas that would de-legitimize the Islamists in Islamic terms.
+Israel can play a discreet role by extending its hand to moderate Muslims, while taking a firm stance against the totalitarian perversion of Islam.

 Seventeen years after 9/11 – a day that has come to live in infamy no less than Pearl Harbor – the Long War still rages.
 Totalitarian Islamist regimes and groups still pose an active threat across an arc stretching from Southeast Asia to West Africa, with focal points in the Eastern Mediterranean, the Gulf and the Red Sea, as well as major cities in the West.
 Yet there is still a need for a clear and coherent concept as to the objective of this war, the identity of the enemy and the means of not only containing but also defeating it.